for Veterans and the Public

 To deal with these symptoms, you may want to:

-- Spend time with supportive people, such as family members and friends
+- Spend time with supportive people, such as family members and friends.

 Fear and anxiety

 Fear can make your heart beat faster or make it hard for you to sleep.
 Anxiety also can make you feel nervous or agitated.
 Fear and anxiety might make you sweat, feel dizzy, or feel short of breath.
+Others experience anxiety and fear by avoidance behavior or feeling paralyzed and overwhelmed.

 - Get your questions answered by your VA health care provider.